Soh-Kim/traceSelection/README.md

        PinkLady          NA        NA          NA         NA         NA         NA         NA            NA JS5  0.09927577 -0.954009  -0.3704914 -0.3169922 0.04111576 0.05608076 0.02607191     0.3313301
 ```
+Here, each row corresponds to the information of eahc individual, and gEffect_s, gEffect_p are the genetic effect of seed and pollen parents, respectively. gEffect_mid is the expected value of progeny distribution, and gEffect_o is the genetic effect of the target individual.
+In addition, Vg is the variance of progeny distribution, and Vg_s, and Vg_p are the variance of progeny distributions attributable to seed and pollenparents, respectively.
+Finally, Select_Intens is the selection intensity.
+Because, these quntities are calculated based on the genome information of both target individual, and its parents, the row corresponding to the individuals with unknown parent becomes NA.

 ### <ins>Visualization (Example)</ins>